AndrewEvanWM/DataScience310/February_19.md

 Stretch Goal

 ![Alt Text](/pooling2.png)

+For the stretch goal the vertical line filter was again selected.
+This results in much thicker vertical lines going throughout the image.
+The pooling was again maximizing and does a good job at making the long vertical lines stand out and get thicker.

 3: The following is the code used to created the matrices and the convolution of the 3x3 matrix over the 9x9 matrix.
 The result is another 9x9 matrix.
 Its values are also listed below.